Presentation: Woman in pre-conception or early pregnancy with a family history of cystic fibrosis

 Identifying those at risk of a genetic condition

-• CF carrier testing identifies pathogenic variants responsible for approximately 90% of CF cases.
-It is important to note that it does not exclude all rare variants.
+- CF carrier testing identifies pathogenic variants responsible for about 90% of CF cases, though it does not exclude all rare variants.
 For an urgent prenatal test, a two-week turnaround time for results is available.

 What should you do next?